pjborowiecki/ARKA-Veterinary-Clinic-Page-and-Appointment-Booking-System/README.md

 The client wanted a simple website with a contact form and a full booking management system, where he would be able to confirm or reject bookings and notify the client via email.
 The website is hosted on Vercel.

 Rather than Remix and MongoDb, like in the original build, this version version relies on the latest version of [Next.js](https://nextjs.org/) and its features, such as server actions.
-It also takes advantage of serverless MySQL database connection, using [PlanetScale](https://planetscale.com/) and [Drizzle ORM](https://orm.drizzle.team/).
+It also takes advantage of serverless PostgreSQL database connection, using [Neon](https://neon.tech/) and [Drizzle ORM](https://orm.drizzle.team/).
 Contact form and transactional emails are implemented using [Resend](https://resend.com) and [ReactEmail](https://react.email/)

 <br />